Le Fooding

 Le Fooding is a restaurant and food events guide started in 2000 by journalists and food critics Emmanuel Rubin and Alexandre Cammas.
-Its name is a portmanteau of the words "food" and "feeling".
-Fooding exists as an annual restaurant guide available in print, online, and as a smartphone app.
+Its name is a portmanteau of the words "food" and "feeling."
+Le Fooding exists as an annual restaurant guide available in print, online, and as a smartphone app.

-The goal of Fooding, as described by Frédéric Mitterrand, is to make gastronomy less intimidating for people who just want to cook and eat in a relaxed way.
+The goal of Le Fooding, as described by Frédéric Mitterrand, is to make gastronomy less intimidating for people who just want to cook and eat in a relaxed way.
 The name was first used in 1999 by French journalist and food critic Alexandre Cammas, one of Fooding's founders, in an article for Nova magazine.
 The brand is also associated with charitable international culinary events.

 Concept and creation

-In 2010, Adam Gopnik wrote in a New Yorker piece that Fooding is "to cooking what the French New Wave was to French cinema":
+In 2010, Adam Gopnik wrote in a New Yorker piece that Le Fooding is "to cooking what the French New Wave was to French cinema."

-The hidden goal was to Americanize French food without becoming American, just as the New Wave, back in the fifties and sixties, was about taking in Hollywood virtues without being Hollywoodized—taking in some of the energy and optimism and informality that the French still associate with American movies while reimagining them as something distinctly French.